gardener/gardenctl-v2/README.md

 # Configure garden cluster
 gardenctl config set-garden $CLUSTER_IDENTITY --kubeconfig $KUBECONFIG
 ```
-This command will create or update a garden with the identity `landscape-dev`, with context and kubeconfig configured.
-The command above also sets two patterns.
-See pattern targeting for further information.
+This command will create or update a garden with the provided identity and kubeconfig path of your garden cluster.
+Find more information in the [documentation](docs/usage/config.md).

 ### Example Config